baryluk/fnirsi-usb-power-data-logger/README.md

 automatically.
 If you really need lower sample rate, open a GitHub Issue about it.

-There are two values in the protocol, that do have unknown function.
+There are some values in the protocol, that do have unknown function.
-Decrypting what they mean seems elusive (one is constant, other one is totally random).
+Refer to source code for details.

 TODO
 ----